volodymyrhudyma/blog/content/blog/add-react-router-v-5-to-your-react-application.md

 In this article, we have learned how to install, configure and use React Router v5 in React application.

-Subscribe to the newsletter to not miss the next article, in which we will learn how to create nested routes.
+Subscribe to the newsletter to not miss the next article, in which we will learn how to create dynamic and nested routes.